-This is an egregious act of inhumane handling of animals in connection with slaughter, as your establishment failed to effectively stun the cow on the first attempt.
-This is a violation in accordance with Title 9 CFR 313.15(a)(1) which states in part: "The captive bolt stunners shall be applied to the livestock in accordance with this section to produce immediate unconsciousness in the animals before they are shackled, hoisted, thrown, cast, or cut.
+This is an egregious act of inhumane handling of animals in connection with slaughter, as your establishment failed to effectively stun an adult sheep so that it was immediately unconscious on the first stun attempt.
+Your establishment does not currently have a Robust Systematic Approach for humane handling and slaughter of livestock.

+This is a violation of Title 9 CFR 313.15(a)(1), which states, "The captive bolt stunners shall be applied to the livestock in accordance with this section to produce immediate unconsciousness in the animals before they are shackled, hoisted, thrown, cast, or cut.
 The animals shall be stunned in such a manner that they will be rendered unconscious with a minimum of excitement and discomfort."
-This constitutes failure to adhere to the regulatory requirements of the humane handling and slaughter of livestock, as required by the Federal Meat

-Inspection Act, 21 U.S.C.
+This constitutes failure to adhere to the regulatory requirements of the humane handling and slaughter of livestock, as required by the Federal Meat Inspection Act, 21 U.S.C.
 603(b), the Humane Methods of Slaughter Act, and the regulations promulgated thereunder.